milistu/simple-backend/README.md

 - **Security with Authentication**: Implement token bearer authentication for secure API access.
 - **Docker Integration**: Step-by-step guidance on containerizing your FastAPI application.

+## 🐳 DockerHub

+You can run this project direct from [DockerHub](https://hub.docker.com/repository/docker/studeni/simple-backend/general), to fast check how everything works and afterwards try it by yourself and maybe upgrade ☄️

 ## 🛠 Getting Started

 ### Prerequisites